yizhu2000/suproxy/readme.md

 | Get Network Context<br />(IP,port etc).                      | Y     | Y          | Y      | Y     |
 | Get Client Context<br />(client/server program name <br />and version etc.) | Y     | Y          | Y      | N     |

-[^1]:Password authentication only
+- [^1]:Password authentication only

-[^2]: Get username and password for SQL server disables SSL encryption
+- [^2]: Get username and password for SQL server disables SSL encryption

-[^3]: Change SQL command is not fully tested, some change like change select command to delete command may not success
+- [^3]: Change SQL command is not fully tested, some change like change select command to delete command may not success

-[^4]: Change Username for oracle10 is not supported
+- [^4]: Change Username for oracle10 is not supported

-[^5]: Only username based authentication supported
+- [^5]: Only username based authentication supported

-[^6]:SSL not supported
+- [^6]:SSL not supported

-[^7]:Only search request and it's reply supported
+- [^7]:Only search request and it's reply supported

-SuProxy is written in pure Lua , and is designed under event-driven pattern, the use and extension of SuProxy libraries are simple: start a listener and listen on it's event, this is an example shows how to start a SSH2 listener and handle authenticate success event of SSH connection.
+SuProxy is written by pure Lua , and is designed under event-driven pattern, the use and extension of SuProxy libraries are simple: start a listener channel and handle it's event.
+This example shows how to start a SSH2 listener and handle authenticate success event of SSH connection.

 ```lua
 server {